AdiThakker/AdiThakker.github.io/_posts/2020-11-15-AzureMonitor-AppInsights-2.md

 Pretty Neat!!!

 So as you an see it was very easy to leverage TelemetryClient to send custom data to Application Insights.
-In the next part we will see how you can enable logs and use Kusto to analyze data using these custome properties.
+In the next part we will see how you can enable logs and use Kusto to analyze data using these custom properties.

-Meanwhile I would encourage you to explore [TelemetryClient](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#prep) further as we have just used one way of logging custom properties 😊.
+Meanwhile I would encourage you to explore [TelemetryClient](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#prep) further as we have just used one way of logging custom properties and there are other APIs that you could use take this further 😊.